The Lending and Secured Finance Review: France

 Initially, the French list of NCSTs included the states or territories subject to a review by the Organisation for Economic Co-operation and Development (OECD) in respect of tax transparency and exchanges of tax information, and which have not concluded with France and at least 12 other states or territories a convention on administrative assistance allowing the exchange of information necessary for the application of their respective tax laws.
 This list is updated, in principle each year, on the basis of certain criteria by a ministerial ruling.

-Please note that, depending on the nature of the financial expenses and of the loan agreement, specific reporting obligations may have to be complied with by the taxpayer (failure to comply with these obligations may entail the payment of penalties).
+Note that, depending on the nature of the financial expenses and of the loan agreement, specific reporting obligations may have to be complied with by the taxpayer (failure to comply with these obligations may entail the payment of penalties).

 ii Withholding taxes on payments to lenders